embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

   - tutorials
 ---

-The release of Embark 4.0 is close at hand and beta.2 is the relase to introduce some real breaking changes.
-Let's dive right into them.
+The release of Embark 4.0 is close at hand and the release candidate, `beta.2` will introduce some breaking changes.
+Let's see what it takes to update an Embark 3.x Dapp to Embark 4.

 ## Use the pipeline that YOU want